quentin-st/Material-Freebox-OS/README.md

 The main project is based on SCSS to build CSS files: you'll need an appropriate compiler alongside with some Chrome extensions notions.

 > Note: we're using the EditorConfig standard to supply coding rules for this project, learn more about it [here](http://editorconfig.org/).

+> Warning: this is not meant to be perfect.
+Freebox OS's UI is quite difficult to style, and some changes aren't possible for now.
+I'd rather keep this project maintainable and compatible with upcoming releases of Freebox OS than doing some Javascript black magic to set these minimize/maximize/close buttons padding.

 ### Sidenotes
 I'm really sorry for all these `!important` in the stylesheets.
 As you may know, Freebox OS use a lot of these so I had no choice.